 by Pauline Yates

 The Westridge football team walks the streets, searching for victims.
-The pre-season tradition, allowing players to purge their sexual desires in a one-night fucking frenzy, has resulted in four consecutive premiership wins.
+The pre-season tradition—players can purge their sexual desires in a one-night fucking frenzy—has resulted in four consecutive premiership wins.
 No one reports the pack rapes, the deaths.
 All this town sees is the trophy.

 My excuse?
 I hate football.
 Why complicate things?

 Australian writer, Pauline Yates, has short stories published with Metaphorosis, Abyss & Apex, Aurealis, Redwood Press plus others.
 She is the winner of the short story category in the 2020 AHWA Flash Fiction and Short Story Competition.
 Discover more at paulineyates.com or on Twitter@midnightmuser1.